angelaccenture/foundation-kit/README.md

 - Solution for working better with the DAM -- I want to update the alt tag for the image and push that change to the DAM, etc. overwrite of metadata
 - Tagging solution
 - Confirm integrations (Target, Analytics, etc.)
+- Solution for better style system - needs to be as good/better

 ### Template Support
 * Add template to the metadata